• Skip to primary navigation

 Close up picture of fish tacos on a white plate

-Fish tacos are one of the best quick and easy dinner recipes out there and a great way to get more seafood in your diet.
-When done right, they're fresh and bursting with flavor and absolutely irresistible.
+Fish tacos are one of the best quick and easy dinner recipes out there and a great way to get more seafood in.
+When done right, they’re fresh and bursting with flavor and absolutely irresistible.

-Plus, the rest of the fixings are included right there in the ingredient list so you won't forget a thing.
-They're factored right into the nutrition facts too unlike many taco recipes so you can get a complete idea of the nutrients you're consuming.
+Plus, the rest of the fixings, including my epic creamy fish taco sauce are included right there in the ingredient list so you won’t forget a thing.
+They’re factored right into the nutrition facts too unlike many taco recipes so you can get a complete idea of what you’re consuming.
+If you want to serve with a side dish that’ll wow, pair it with my red cabbage fish taco slaw that can be added to tacos and served on the side.
+It’s so good!

 Ingredients